Leveraging Gaming for Education

 Once considered a distraction, gaming is now recognized as a catalyst for learning.
 The dynamic nature of video games gets students to engage with content in ways that traditional methods have struggled to achieve.
 Research suggests that the interactive and immersive qualities of games can significantly improve engagement and motivation.

-Using technology in the classroom resulted in a whopping 51% increase in student motivation to learn, a 30% increase in applying their newly learned knowledge to practical problems, and a 23% increase in taking ownership of their learning, according to a study.
-Games also allow for immediate feedback and adaptability to different learning paces, which is crucial for individualized learning experiences.
+A research established that using technology in the classroom resulted in a whopping 51% increase in student motivation to learn, a 30% increase in applying their newly learned knowledge to practical problems, and a 23% increase in taking ownership of their learning.
+Games also allow for immediate feedback and adaptability to different learning paces, which is crucial for individualized learning experiences based on an article on article on digital Games, design, and learning.

-Examining the facts reveals an even more powerful narrative: 73% of children over the age of two engage in video games¹, a number that surges to 97% during their teenage years².
+Examining more research reveals an even more powerful narrative: 73% of children over the age of two engage in video games, a number that surges to 97% during their teenage years².
 Furthermore, young girls who play video games are 3.3 times more likely to explore STEM subjects³, while teenagers who embrace gaming are 70% more likely to pursue STEM majors in college.
 Leveraging the educational power of gaming opens doors to a brighter future for all students.

 Can Playing Video Games Help with Focus in School?